 Christine Knudson (Deputy Field Lead)

-The following resources are jointly developed and maintained by the Goddard Instrument Field Team (GIFT) and two nodes of the Solar System Exploration Research Virtual Institute (SSERVI):
+The following resources are jointly developed and maintained by the Goddard Instrument Field Team (GIFT) and two nodes of the Solar System Exploration Research Virtual Institute (SSERVI): Geophysical Exploration Of the Dynamics and Evolution of the Solar System (GEODES) and Remote, In-Situ, and Synchrotron Studies for Science and Exploration (RISE2)

 These are living documents.
-Below are sample versions of each resource, last updated May 2022:
+Below are sample versions of each resource, last updated December 2024:

 Field Safety Plans are site- and task-specific.
 Following are two examples of safety plans created for field work at distinct locations.
-For general recommendations, please see Building Safer and More Inclusive Field Experiences in Support of Planetary Science, Richardson, J.A. et al. (2020) NASEM Decadal Survey, White Paper #447.
+For general recommendations, please see (1).

-Example of a safety plan written for field work in a remote location outside of the United States.
+Example of a safety plan written for field work in a remote location outside of the United States:

-Example of a safety plan including wildfire considerations and protocol for working in caves.
+Example of a safety plan including wildfire considerations and protocol for working in caves:

-Acknowledgments: The safety policies and strategies in the Field Safety Plan draw on our field leads' years of professional training and experience.
+The safety policies and strategies in the Field Safety Plans draw on our field leads’ years of professional training and experience.
 The authors would like to acknowledge the University at Buffalo and Arizona State University Geology Field Camps, the National Outdoor Leadership School, The Red Cross and the Central Massachusetts Search and Rescue Team for inspiring safety in the field.

-Field Expedition Codes of Conduct for Increasing Safety and Inclusivity.
+(2) Field Expedition Codes of Conduct for Increasing Safety and Inclusivity.
 Richardson, J.A. et al. (2020) Workshop on Terrestrial Analogs for Planetary Exploration, Abstract #8113.

-Developing Community Resources to Promote Safety and Inclusivity in Field Work.
+(3) Developing Community Resources to Promote Safety and Inclusivity in Field Work.
 Barry, C. et al. (2022) Lunar and Planetary Science Conference, Abstract #2811.